-Back In July I traveled to the Czech Republic initially to Prague, which has become a very popular city break destination.
-Then as I mentioned there is More to Czech Republic than Prague!
+Back In July, I travelled to the Czech Republic initially to Prague, which has become a very popular city break destination.
+Then as I mentioned there is More to the Czech Republic than Prague!
 Here is what not to miss when visiting Ostrava & surrounding areas.

-What To See In Ostrava and it's Surrounding Areas, Czech Republic
+What To See In Ostrava and Surrounding Areas, Czech Republic

 *There may be affiliate links in this blog.
 If you click on them I may be given a small amount of money.
 At no extra cost to you.

 The Czech Republic's history dates back to the 5th century AD when it is said that Slavic tribes from the Vistula basin settled in what is known as today's three regions of Silesia, Moravia and Bohemia.
 Bohemia is known for its magnificent romantic castles, natural beauty with winding rivers and forests.
 While Moravia and Silesia is like walking back in time to experience living folklore with handicraft traditions.
 While each region has its unique heritage, history and more.
 There is too much to mention this time around.
 Here is just a small selection of what not to miss when you visit.